-HAVE APPEARED ON EVERY MLK DAY FOR YEARS.)
+HAVE APPEARED ON THE ANNIVERSARY OF DR. KING'S DEATH FOR YEARS.)

 When I was first cutting my teeth in the newspaper business, my editors sent me out on "house ends," visits to homes where I would interview families of interest because something very bad of interest had happened to them.

 It was the late 1960s and many of these house ends were the result of the death of a young man in Vietnam, usually an Army or Marine Corps infantryman who had been drafted or given the choice between prison or the military by a judge.
 Most of these young men were African-Americans and virtually all were from poor families.

 After a while, these visits took on a certain surreal sameness.